Europe's Galileo satellites hit by anomalies

 The Galileo system, named after the Italian engineer and astronomer, is designed to provide commercial and government customers with more precise location data than GPS.

-The European agency said in a statement that a total of nine onboard atomic clocks have failed but insisted it “is confident that the clock issues will be resolved.”
+The European agency said in a statement that a total of nine onboard atomic clocks have failed, but insisted it “is confident that the clock issues will be resolved.”

 Most Read Stories